- Open the Apple Music app on your Android device.

 - Tap TV Shows to select which ratings you want to allow access to or turn off access to TV shows entirely.

-- Tap Profiles & Posts to turn off access to the profiles and posts of other Apple Music users.
+- Tap Profiles to turn off access to the profiles of other Apple Music users.

-You must set Content Restrictions on every device on which you want to limit access to explicit music and specific ratings of video content.
+You must set Content Restrictions on every device on which you want to limit access to content.
 The settings don't sync across devices.